Oh, no: A short track shutout for US at Beijing Olympics - NewsBreak

 Oh, no: A short track shutout for US at Beijing Olympics

-Oh no, it was a short track shutout for the Americans at the Beijing Olympics .
+BEIJING — (AP) — Oh no, it was a short track shutout for the Americans at the Beijing Olympics.

 A program that has struggled to recapture the buzz and success it had when Apolo Anton Ohno was the star attraction failed to win a medal for the first time since 1998.